 Installing A Filter And Heater

-The heater should be placed on the back of the tank, while a filter should be positioned at one end.
-The filter outlet will need to be positioned where the water surface will be.
-As water is expelled from the filter, it will cause some surface disturbance and help to oxygenate the tank water.
+Heaters should be placed on the back of the tank, and filters should be positioned at one end.
+Position the filter outlet at the water surface.
+As water is expelled from the filter, it causes some surface disturbance which helps to oxygenate the tank water.

-The heater will need to be adjusted to the correct temperature, 78°F to 80°F, (25.5°C – 26.7°C) which is often done by guesswork.
-While your betta tank is being prepared, you will be checking the temperature and adjusting the heater up and down until the correct temperature has been obtained.
+Set the heater to the correct temperature, 78°F to 80°F (25.5°C – 26.7°C).
+While your betta tank is being prepared, regularly check the temperature and adjust the heater setting until the correct temperature has been reached.

 Most heaters and filters can be positioned quite easily by suction cups.
 An analog or digital thermometer should be placed away from the heater element so that it only records the water temperature.